Our Commitment to Anti-Racism

 - Change policies and procedures to ensure equitable recruitment, training, and retention processes in all areas of our organization;

-- Scrutinize and change Festival and Season procedures to ensure artists of colour are being actively engaged, subsidized, supported, and provided equitable opportunity;
+- Scrutinize and change Event and Season procedures to ensure artists of colour are being actively engaged, subsidized, supported, and provided equitable opportunity;

 - Secure funding to expand our existing Equity Festival Lottery Category;

-- Create a new lottery Festival venue as part of the Edmonton International Fringe Theatre Festival that expands our offerings beyond the limitations of colonial theatre traditions and specifically embraces culturally diverse theatre models including de-standardized show times and show schedules, latecomers welcome, relaxed performances etc. We will consult with and compensate marginalized artists in the creation and execution of this venue;
+- Create a new lottery Event venue as part of the Edmonton International Fringe Theatre Event that expands our offerings beyond the limitations of colonial theatre traditions and specifically embraces culturally diverse theatre models including de-standardized show times and show schedules, latecomers welcome, relaxed performances etc. We will consult with and compensate marginalized artists in the creation and execution of this venue;

 - Continue to participate in, contribute to, and implement actions from the Professional Association of Canadian Theatre and Theatre Alberta’s ALL IN equity, diversity, and inclusion initiative;